 How much do complementary therapies cost?

-Consultation costs for complementary therapies vary depending on the training and experience of the practitioner, the length of the consultation, and the treatment provided.
+Complementary therapists set their own fees for consultations.
+The cost can vary depending on the training and experience of the therapist, the length of the consultation, the treatment provided, and where you live.

-The standard fee in 2018 for a private complementary health practitioner is about $80 to $140 per hour, which does not include the cost of herbal remedies, essential oils, nutritional supplements or other products.
+Fees for a private complementary health therapist can range from about $60 to $200 per hour, which may not include the cost of herbal remedies, essential oils, nutritional supplements or other products.
+Some cancer centres provide free or subsidised complementary therapies to their patients.

-Naturopaths, herbalists and homeopaths may dispense remedies that they mix for you, or they may sell you pre-made nutritional, herbal or homeopathic supplements.
-Prices vary depending on the type of remedy and the ingredients, strength and quantity.
-Consider speaking to a few practitioners to compare costs.
+Naturopaths, herbalists and homeopaths may dispense remedies that they mix for you, sell you pre-made nutritional, herbal or homeopathic supplements, or refer you to a naturopathic dispensary to have a script made up.
+How much you have to pay for these products varies depending on the type of remedy and the ingredients, strength and quantity.
+Consider speaking to a few therapists to compare costs.

 Download a PDF booklet on this topic.